 As a long and bloody guerrilla war staggered to a close on the island of Ireland, Britain beat a retreat from all but a small portion of the country – and thus, in 1921, Northern Ireland was born.

-Kevin Meagher argues that partition has been an unmitigated disaster for Nationalists and Unionists alike.
-As the long and fraught history of British rule in Ireland staggered to a close, a better future was there for the taking but was lost amid political paralysis, while the resulting fifty years of devolution succeeded only in creating a brooding sectarian stalemate that exploded into the Troubles.
+That partition, says Kevin Meagher, has been an unmitigated disaster for Nationalists and Unionists alike.
+Following the fraught history of British rule in Ireland, a better future was there for the taking but was lost amid political paralysis, while the resulting fifty years of devolution succeeded only in creating a brooding sectarian stalemate that exploded into the Troubles.

 Thoughtful and sometimes provocative, What a Bloody Awful Country reflects on how both Loyalists and Republicans might have played their cards differently and, ultimately, how the actions of successive British governments have amounted to a masterclass in failed statecraft.

 “A gripping appraisal of Northern Ireland’s turbulent first century.
 Essential reading for anyone who wants to understand how we have got to where we are today.”Suzanne Breen, Belfast Telegraph